 Pushing hardly ever helps.
 Just name what you see (“Looks like you need a break right now”), let them know you’re there, and try another time.
 You could also say: “You don’t have to tell me now, but I’m here if you feel like talking later.”

-Pick a relaxed moment, like a walk, a car ride, or doing something together.
-Asking “What was the hardest part of your day?” or “What got in your way today?” usually works better than “What’s wrong?”
+Choose a low-pressure moment, like going for a walk, a car ride, or doing something together.
+Questions such as “What was the hardest moment of your day?” or “What did you run into today?” often work better than “What’s going on?”

-Our in-person and chat support is for young people under 25.
-But lots of parents check out our blogs and tips to better understand how they can help their child.
+Our drop-in rooms and chat are intended only for young people up to 25 years old, but many parents use the blogs and information on the website to better understand how they can support their child.